ldtteam/MinecoloniesWiki/source/buildings/combatacademy.md

 ## Combat Academy GUI

-When accessing the Combat Academy's hut block by right-clicking on it, you will see a GUI with different options:
+When accessing the Combat Academy's hut block by right-clicking on it, you will see a GUI with different options.
+You start on the main tab:

 <br>
 <div class="row">